 and submit it to the Office of Victim Services.

-Note: If you receive an error message when you open the victim notification form, right-click the link ( on a Mac control+click) and "save as..." to your desktop.
+Note: If you received an error message when you opened the PDF file, right-click the link (on a Mac control+click) and "save link as..." to your desktop.
 Then open the file in your PDF reader directly.